|

 George.
 What attests to the truth of his life and death is a major history of

-this: the dragon stands for wickedness; the beautiful princess stands for God's
+like this: the dragon stands for wickedness; the beautiful princess stands for

 Any truth in here at all?
 Well, if

-if that was under "the dragon"-emperor Diocletian – then St. George certainly
+especially if that was under "the dragon"-emperor Diocletian – then

-would have engaged in spiritual battle that required a brave Christian witness
+St. George certainly would have engaged in spiritual battle that required a

-of St. George in England.
-His martyrdom began inspiring Anglo-Saxons well before
+history of St. George in England.
+His martyrdom began inspiring Anglo-Saxons

 The fact that St. George has become

-the face of mighty powers that would defeat Christianity – something that really
+in the face of mighty powers that would defeat Christianity – something that

-seems pertinent when it comes to facing the evil enemies before our own nation
+really seems pertinent when it comes to facing the evil enemies before our own

 MARTIN LUTHER